 The next show stopping moment of the night was, of course, when Penguin shows off his newly-acquired venture to his mom.

 Besides Jim Gordon and Harvey Bullock, my other favorite character pairing is Oswald and his mother, Gertrude.
-They are quite different in personality as Oswald tends to hold in what he’s feeling and thinking (most of the time) while his mother has no problem openly gushing over everything her son does.
+They are quite different in personality as Oswald tends to hold in what he’s feeling and thinking (most of the time) while his mother has no problem gushing over everything her son does.
 I get the feeling both of them, in their own way, feel this accomplishment of Oswald’s ushers in a new dynasty and destiny for the Cobblepot clan.
 Gertrude seems to want glory for her son and, let’s not kid here, she’s going to bask in some of that herself.
-I get the feeling that “humble” and “Cobblepot” (however you spell it) aren’t terms you’ll find used together in the same sentence.
+I sense that “humble” and “Cobblepot” aren’t terms you’ll find used together in the same sentence.
 Or paragraph.

-Yet it’s these moments when Oswald is more himself as a person, not as a snitch.
-He still retains a facade in front of his mother either because he knows she’ll chew him out for getting caught up in criminal business or she’ll possess knowledge that might make her a target to his enemies.
-But I sense more of his deeper personality (other than his surface conniving ways) gets to emerge when he interacts with his mother.
+Yet it’s these moments when Oswald is more himself as a person.
+He still retains a facade in front of his mother either because he knows she’ll chew him out for getting caught up in criminal business or she’ll possess knowledge that might make her a target.
+But I sense more of his deeper personality, other than his surface conniving ways, gets to emerge when he interacts with her.
 Though I do feel sorry for Gertrude as she seems to have no idea of the depths her son will go to get what he wants; however, she’s clearly the only person in Gotham who truly believes in him despite the nature of his accomplishments.
 Without his mother as his only trustworthy ally (as I sense he trusts her over Jim Gordon), it’s a wonder what Oswald might become.

-And speaking of Jim Gordon, I thought it was a great touch to see a foreshadowing of who Oswald becomes to Gordon: his own personal snitch.
-In case you’re unfamiliar with the Penguin’s general storyline in the “Batman” comics, the primary reason Oswald stays out of legal trouble, despite the fact he deals in some very illegal matters, is that he’s willing to spill the beans and the dirt on fellow criminals to Batman and Jim Gordon.
-Make no mistake – Oswald doesn’t do these things to make nice or to protect his fellow Gothamites.
-He does it to save his own skin since, in return for information, Gordon and Batman look the other way when it comes to the Penguin’s operations.
+Speaking of Jim Gordon, I thought it was a great touch to see a foreshadowing of who Oswald becomes to Gordon: his own personal snitch.
+In case you’re unfamiliar with Penguin’s general storyline in the Batman comics, the primary reason Oswald stays out of legal trouble, despite the fact he deals in some very illegal matters, is that he’s willing to spill the beans on fellow criminals to Batman and Jim Gordon.
+Make no mistake – Oswald doesn’t do these things to protect his fellow Gothamites.
+He does it to save his own skin since, in return for information, Gordon and Batman look the other way when it comes to Penguin’s operations.
 So it’s a win-win situation for Oswald, at least in the comic books.
 For now, Oswald hasn’t quite risen to that level of power, but he can make a start at being Gotham’s most valuable informant.

 These were, without a doubt, some of the best Penguin scenes compared to the past few episodes where his role was reduced to more of a background figure.
 But this time he gets to drop the mic…